Life Expectancy After an Alzheimer’s Disease Diagnosis

 The most honest answer to Genevieve’s question may be, “It depends.”
 After a diagnosis of Alzheimer’s disease or another dementia, people can live for months to years, depending on individual circumstances.
 It’s been shown that factors like age, race, genetics, health background, socioeconomic status, and education influence the life expectancy of large numbers of people with Alzheimer’s.
 However, every individual’s disease is different, and may not follow the average course.

-Dementia is one of the top causes of death in the United States, and the events leading to death in a person with dementia – such as complications related to an infection after aspiration, or falling – are not always directly linked to the disease.
-In order to provide a more useful answer, I want to write about life expectancy in general and then I’ll list some of the factors that help us think about survival.
+Dementia is one of the top causes of death in the United States.
+The events leading to death in a person with dementia—such as complications like pneumonia or falling—are not always directly linked to the disease.
+To provide a more useful answer, I want to discuss life expectancy in general, and then I’ll list some of the factors that help us think about survival.
 Again, while these may influence life expectancy with Alzheimer's in general, individuals sometimes depart from statistics and have a different disease course.

-For anyone with dementia, there is a period of survival with the disease, and this can be a challenging and complicated time for caregivers, a time during which family members need to work together, plan for the future, and cope with an increasingly difficult set of circumstances.
+For anyone with dementia, there is a period of survival with the disease, and this can be a challenging and complicated time for caregivers.
+It is a time during which family members need to work together, plan for the future, and cope with an increasingly difficult set of circumstances.

 General Life Expectancy